 The photographer's new market is your own computer.
 Expand your work into the world of profitable self-publishing

 What photographer hasn’t dreamed of publishing a book of his or her work—or, more exactly, having a book published, because both the technology and the expense of do-it-yourself publishing is daunting?
 Publishers, alas, aren’t usually so eager to bring your best photos to the public, understandably, because fine printing is devilishly expensive, so much so that publishers can’t charge their usual markup on a photo book, and most photo books just don’t make money.

+Film and digital can't be simply compared by using math.
+There's much more to the images than numbers.
 About 15 years ago, digital imaging started to capture the attention of the press, including photography magazines.
 At that time, a lot of this was gee-whiz stuff, and most photographers saw it mainly as a curiosity or something that might work for scientists or other specialized use.
 Many pundits at the time made rash pronouncements of the technology, using all sorts of techniques to compare film and digital, but mainly they all came to the conclusion that it would be a very long time, if ever, before digital image capture could match film.
 And they all said that film would be around for a very long time.
 Obviously, that has turned out to be wrong.